aiedrow/keem/README.md

 # Google Keen UI Cloned

-A clone of the Google Keen application's UI for educational purposes and fun
+A clone of the Google Keen application's UI for educational purposes...
 <br><br>
 <a href='https://aiedrow.github.io/keen/index2.html'><button>Click Here For Live Preview</button></a>